In a Nutshell

 - Navigate your home appraisal and inspections

-- Get your home and mortgage insurance set
+- Get your home insurance

 - Close on your home

 Before you head out the door to begin home-shopping, you’ll want to get your financial life in order.
 That way, when you do find a place you love, you’ll know if it’s financially possible to purchase the home.
-Let’s look at some different areas of your finances that you should check on before you start house hunting.

 Your credit scores and reports can play a big factor in the type of loan terms, including interest rates, that you’ll qualify for.
 Review your credit reports to make sure you’re aware of all the info in them — and whether there are any mistakes.